JetBrains/teamcity-sdk-docs/topics/kotlin-dsl-extensions.md

 <option name="<option_name>" value="<option_value>">
     <description>
-        Description of the option
+        A description of an option.
     </description>
     <param name="paramOne">
         <description>
-            Description of Parameter One
+            A description of Parameter One.
         </description>
     </param>
     <param name="paramTwo">
         <description>
-            Description of Parameter Two
+            A description of Parameter Two.
         </description>
     </param>
 </option>